Changes to unregistered designs from 1 January 2021

 If you own an existing right, you do not need to do anything at this stage.

 Continuing unregistered design

-They will continue to be protected in the UK for the remainder of the three year term attached to them.
+It will continue to be protected in the UK for the remainder of the three-year term attached to it.

 The fact that a corresponding UCD was established before 1 January 2021 through first disclosure in the EU but outside of the UK will not affect the validity of the continuing unregistered design.

 Supplementary unregistered design

 The UK has related a UK unregistered design right called supplementary unregistered design (SUD).